Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 What Children's Consent Means

-Children aged 12 and over must give their own written consent to an adoption.
+Children aged 12 and over must give their own written consent to an adoption unless the Court finds special reasons to dispense with consent.
 This is a statutory requirement under the Adoption of Children Act 1994, not a formality.
-If a child is 12 or older and does not consent to the adoption, it cannot proceed.
 This applies even in step-parent adoptions where the child has lived with the step-parent for many years.

 For younger children, the court will still consider their views to the extent that they can be understood, particularly for older children under 12.
 A social worker will typically speak with the child as part of the assessment process.